Chennex/Avali-Continued/README.md

 # Avali Continued
- Continuation of Avali Continued mod for Rimworld
+ Continuation of Avali Continued mod for Rimworld.
+Currently looking for others to work together with on this.

  Patch notes: